- What we do

 Since April 2012, Caritas Switzerland has carried out emergency aid projects with partner organisations in order to meet people’s most pressing needs.
 It has also continually expanded its work in the areas of education and income generation.
 Children make up half of the refugees.
 Often, they have no access to good quality education.
 The longer the people are unable to return home, the more important it is for them to be able to find ways of generating an income at their temporary place of residence so they do not become permanently dependent on emergency aid.

-Confronting impoverishment and exclusion with emergency aid and income generation
+Confronting impoverishment with emergency aid and income generation